skycoin/User-Manuals/Wallet Download and Installation.md

 * Click on the download link next to "Apple iOS App Store (recommended)" from your iPhone.

-* The link will open the App Store application on your phone, clicking on "Get" will install the Wallet into your iPhone.
+* The link will open the App Store application on your Phone, clicking on "Get" will install the Wallet into your iPhone.

 * Once completed you can access the Skycoin Mobile Wallet from your Phone's menu.